SvetaSR/sveta-slepner-blog/src/posts/2025-01-06-7-ways-im-utilizing-the-power-of-ai-as-a-front-end-developer.md

 ## Simplifying Code
 My code writing style involves throwing everything on my mind into the IDE.
 Once the code works, I start a cleanup.
 I consolidate code, rename variables, and move functions around.
-Also, I believe in KISS, so that "future me/colleague" can read my code and understand it without too much hassle (and too many comments).
+Also, I believe in KISS (keep it stupid simple), so that "future me/colleague" can read my code and understand it without too much hassle (and too many comments).
 Using AI allows me to make some shortcuts in that process, provide it with complex code, and ask it to simplify it.

 **Example prompts:**<br/>